Zina D. H. Young: Family and conversion

 Zina Huntington was born on January 31, 1821, in Watertown, New York, the eighth child of William Huntington and Zina Baker.
 She had nine siblings.
 Her father's family was descended from Puritan Simon Huntington, who died at sea in 1633 on the voyage to America.
 Her father was a veteran of the War of 1812; her grandfather a soldier in the Revolutionary War; and his brother, Samuel Huntington, a signer of the Declaration of Independence.
 As a young girl, she was taught household skills, such as spinning, soap making, and weaving, and received a basic education.
 She developed musical talent by learning to play the cello.

 Religion had always been important to her parents, and, as a youth during the Great Awakening, Zina Huntington grew up in a home where matters of spiritual importance were consistently included in the family dialogue.
-Her parents had long been searching for a church they believed to be true when, in 1835, her family was contacted by Hyrum Smith and David Whitmer, missionaries of the Church of the Latter Day Saints.
+Her parents had long been searching for a church they believed to be true when, in 1835, her family was contacted by Hyrum Smith and David Whitmer, missionaries of the then Church of the Latter Day Saints.
 With the exception of her oldest brother, the entire family joined the church.
 Zina was baptized by Smith on August 1, 1835, at the age of fourteen.
 She was then confirmed by Smith and Whitmer, after which she recorded speaking in tongues.

 In October 1836, after receiving advice from Joseph Smith, Sr., Zina's father sold their property and relocated to the church's headquarters in Kirtland, Ohio.
 There, she participated as a member of the Kirtland Temple Choir.
 Nineteen months later, the family moved again to Far West, Missouri.
 They arrived in Far West at a time of violence between Missouri residents and the newly arrived Mormons.
 After Missouri Governor Lilburn Boggs issued the Extermination Order, Zina's father helped coordinate the evacuation of church members to Illinois.
 The Huntington family arrived in Illinois in Spring 1839.
 Though healthy upon their arrival, eighteen-year-old Zina and her mother both fell ill that summer in a malaria epidemic in Nauvoo.
 Her mother died, but Zina recovered after receiving care in the home of Joseph and Emma Smith.
 The former had tasked his daughter, Julia, with taking care of young Zina Huntington.
 She grew close to the Smith family as a result.
 In her mother's absence, she took on the role of caring for her father and siblings.
 Her father died when the Mormons were forced to leave Nauvoo.
 Before the forced departure, Zina Huntington received her endowment in the Nauvoo Temple.
 She also joined the Relief Society at its first-ever meeting on March 24, 1842.